-When I started out, I would monitor quite closely how much time I spend on research, further education, testing and getting to know new tools and software, the translations itself, proofreading, and communicating with the client or project manager.
-After a year, I did a recap to understand how I could structure my day the best way possible without losing flexibility – and my sanity.
+When I started out, I would monitor quite closely how much time I spend on research, further education, testing, getting to know new tools and software, the translations themselves, proofreading, and communicating with the client or project manager.
+After a year, I did a recap to understand how I could structure my day the best way possible without losing flexibility—and my sanity.

-Luckily, I had been a project manager and assistant to management, as well as an international event-coordinator in my previous life, so I did understand the workings and responsibilities of my clients, their product or translation managers, their outsourcing managers, or accountants.
-This extra bit of insight did a great job optimizing my own workflow and my communication.
+Luckily, I had been a project manager and assistant to management, as well as an international event coordinator in my previous life, so I did understand the workings and responsibilities of my clients, their product or translation managers, their outsourcing managers or accountants.
+This extra bit of insight did a great job of optimizing my own workflow and my communication.
 And as a translator, communication is key.

-After having done emails, I will spend about 30 minutes researching trends in the translation industry, technological developments, daily news, and other subjects connected to my activity in the translation industry.
+After having done emails, I will spend about half an hour reading translation blogs to stay on top of technological developments, daily news, trends, and other subjects connected to my activity in the translation industry.
 It helps me stay on track and distract my brain for a bit before I switch to a full-concentration mode.

 On a side note, the workflow I am describing is something I explain to my clients during onboarding.
 This way, they can understand that I am not checking my emails constantly because it will interrupt my flow and concentration, and that phone calls are meant for emergencies and briefings only.